Capture of Minorca (1708): Aftermath

 Realising the potential of Menorca as a British naval base, the British moved to fully take control of it — and received acknowledgement of this at the Treaty of Utrecht.
 In the aftermath of the island's capture trade boomed, and the British increased prosperity on the island by spending large amounts rebuilding the island's fortifications.

-The British occupied the island on and off until 1802 when it was finally handed back to Spain as part of the Amiens Treaty.
+The British occupied the island on and off until 1802 when it was finally handed back to Spain as part of the Treaty of Amiens.
 During that time Menorca became an important part of Britain's security architecture in the Mediterranean Sea with a major naval base.